sal0minh0/profileScreenTest/READMEWHATINEED.md

-Install Gradle
+<s>Install Gradle
 Integrate Gradle with this project
-Do Push in this repository from my mom's Pc
+Do Push in this repository from my mom's Pc</s>

+Edit this screen